wdm0006/RogerRoger/README.md

 A simple API to serve out health information for a running system.
 Optionally persists data into elasticsearch.

-Mostly a vehicle for learning about some new datastores and Scala.
+Mostly a vehicle for learning about Scala.
+At any given time, probably doesn't work, fair warning.

 TODO: